Transmission electron microscopic sample inspection.

 Image: Jan-Peter Kasper (University of Jena)

-International studies also for outgoing German students
+International studies for outgoing German students

 Erasmus+ program